flux-framework/flux-core/README.md

 ##### SLURM session

-To start a Flux instance (size = 64) on a cluster using SLURM, first ensure that MUNGE is set up on your cluster, then:
+To start a Flux instance (size = 64) on a cluster using SLURM:
 ```
 srun --pty --mpi=none -N64 src/cmd/flux start
 ```